 DIY Vehicle Pet Emergency Supply Bag

-For the car, we also have a bag with towels, blankets, collapsible drinking bowl, extra collars, leashes, and poo bags.
-It hangs out in the trunk in case it’s needed.
+Our cars have standard vehicle first aid and emergency kits.
+We also have a small bag in the boot with towels, blankets, collapsible drinking bowl, extra collars, leashes, and poo bags.
 It’s always best to be prepared.
 Although we hope it’s more often used for impromptu picnics, dry-offs from unplanned swimming expeditions, and rainstorms than real emergencies!
+It’s great to have a fully stocked distaster kit or go-bags at home for emergencies or evactuations, but you might not be at home or able to access it when disaster strikes.
+Multiple options are good for spreading out the likelihood of accessing key supplies.